junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 "Still worried?"
 Dean asks.

 "A little," Cas says.
 He closes his eyes.
 The vision is not pure black, and the body doesn't feel cold or empty.
 There is warmth on the skin, a tight pressure on one side, and a very soothing motion of caressing on his back.
-And he knows, even if his mind is going to sink into dark unconscious sea of sleep, he knows it's Dean, close by, ready to wake him if his breath hitches or heartbeat races in his dream.
+And he knows, even if his mind is going to sink into the dark unconscious sea of sleep, he knows it's Dean, close by, ready to wake him if his breath hitches or heartbeat races in his dream.
 The warmth and security, the light and the soothing pressure, Cas clings to it like a terrified new swimmer to a lifebuoy, a panicked plane passenger to a safety belt.

 He lets the mind ease, letting go of the clench onto the sober wakefulness, like a diver ready to sink under the water.
 And he knows, this time, he is not going to choke, and the sleep is not going to be forever.
 He will wake up, after only a few short hours, and he will wake at home.
 It's going to be like taking a short trip away from the waking world, not an exile.
 He thinks.
 This time, the coming back is going to be quick and easy.
 His mind will come back home, because he already is.